 Define Your Goals

 Make sure you have established your event goals.
 What do you want to achieve at your event?
 Is it a networking event?
 Do you want your attendees to participate and engage with you?
 What emotion do you want to induce?
-Are you looking to persuade your attendees or is it a formal meeting promoting your business?
+Are you looking to persuade your attendees or is it a formal meeting promoting your business and its brand?
 Once you have determined your objective, you can focus on the psychology of color that can help set the tone for your meeting.

 Know Your Audience